Sarah Green (politician)

-Sarah Louise Green is a British businesswoman and Liberal Democrat politician who has been the Member of Parliament (MP) for Chesham and Amersham since the 2021 Chesham and Amersham by-election.
-Green is the first Liberal Democrat to represent the constituency, which had previously been Conservative since its creation in 1974.
-She is the area’s first non-Conservative representative since 1923.
+Sarah Louise Green (born 25 April 1982) is a British businesswoman and Liberal Democrat politician who has been the Member of Parliament (MP) for Chesham and Amersham since 2021.

-Early life and education
+Early life and career

-Green grew up in Corwen, Clwyd in rural North Wales, where her family is from.
+Sarah Green was born on 25 April 1982 in Corwen, Clwyd in North Wales, and grew up there.
 She studied at Aberystwyth University and Manchester Metropolitan University.
 She was the chair of IR Cymru (now Welsh Young Liberals) during her time at Aberystwyth.
 She speaks Welsh fluently.

-Early career

 Green founded the marketing and communications company Green and Ginger in 2014.
 Her previous experience included working for Euromonitor International and Kantar TNS.

-Green was selected as the Lib Dem candidate for the Ynys Môn constituency for the 2005 general election.
-She finished fifth behind the Labour, Plaid Cymru and Conservative candidates, as well as one independent.
-She next contested Arfon at the 2010 general election, where she finished fourth behind the Plaid Cymru, Labour and Conservative candidates.

 In 2019, Green worked on Dominic Grieve's general election campaign.

 Parliamentary career

+Green was selected as the Liberal Democrat candidate for the Ynys Môn constituency for the 2005 general election.
+She finished fifth with 6.8% of the vote behind the incumbent Labour MP Albert Owen, Plaid Cymru's Eurig Wyn, the independent candidate Peter Rogers, and the Conservative candidate.

+At the 2010 general election, Green contested Arfon, where she finished fourth with 14.1% of the vote behind Plaid Cymru's Hywel Williams, Labour's Alun Pugh, and the Conservative's Robin Millar.

-On 4 April 2021, Dame Cheryl Gillan, former Secretary of State for Wales in the coalition government and MP for Chesham and Amersham since 1992, died from cancer.
-Subsequently, Green was elected as MP for the seat at the June 2021 by-election, with 21,517 votes (56.7%) – a majority of 8,028 (21.2%) on a swing of 25.2% from the Conservatives to the Lib Dems.
-Green is only the third MP to represent the constituency in its 47-year history, and is the constituency's second consecutive Welsh-born MP.
+On 4 April 2021, Dame Cheryl Gillan died from cancer, triggering the 2021 Chesham and Amersham by-election.
+Green was elected as MP with 56.7% of the vote and a majority of 8,028.
+Green is only the third MP to represent the constituency since its creation in 1974, and taking preceding constituencies into account the first MP other than a Conservative since 1923.
+She is also the constituency's second consecutive Welsh-born MP.

-Leader of the Liberal Democrats, Ed Davey, who visited the seat 16 times during their campaign, celebrated the by-election victory by claiming the "Tory Blue Wall" across the south of England was "beginning to crumble".
-Liberal Democrat activists on the ground said many voters they had met on the doorstep felt neglected by the governing Conservative Party.